Teresa T Swartz

 - "Parental Assistance, Negative Life Events, and Attainment During the Transition to Adulthood," with Heather McLaughlin and Jeylan T. Mortimer.
 2017.
 The Sociological Quarterly 58(1):91-110.

-- Crossing to Adulthood: How Diverse Young Americans Understand and Navigate Their Lives.
-2017 online.
-Edited with Douglas Hartmann and Rubén Rumbaut.
-Amsterdam, The Netherlands: Brill Publishers.
+- Crossings to Adulthood: How Diverse Young Americans Understand and Navigate their Lives.
+2017.
+Edited with Douglas Hartmann and Rubén G. Rumbaut.
+The Netherlands: Brill.

 - "Safety Nets and Scaffolds: Parental Support in the Transition to Adulthood," with Minzee Kim, Mayumi Uno, Jeylan T. Mortimer, and Kirsten Bengtson O'Brien.
 2011.
 Journal of Marriage and Family 73(2):414-429.